-By doing that you are gathering the consent (or not if he declines) from that specific user.
+By using it, you are gathering the consent (or not) from users.

-For example, using a query string for firstname.lastname@example.org (this is not a real person, it’s a fictional person only for exemplifying purposes) you asking consent for that specific email.
+For example, using a query string for email@example.com, you asking consent for that specific user.

-This is a powerful feature since you can use it for a lot more attributes, like name, birthdate, address.
+This is a powerful feature since you can use it for a lot more attributes: name, birthdate, address.

-In here you can check all attributes you can use in query strings.
+Here you can check all attributes you can use with query strings.

-This blog uses GetComplied and we are exemplifying within our link.
+This blog uses GetComplied and we are exemplifying it within our link.

-(In this button would go the personalized link: http://email@example.com)
+(This button would have integrated the personalized link: https://firstname.lastname@example.org)

-- /?gc_show=true – To show the modal when the user enters the website, it must contain the? so the browser know it’s a query
+- /?gc_show=true – To show the modal when the user enters the website, it must contain the “?”, so the browser knows it’s a query.

-As you can see in this example we use the personalized link from GetComplie with the Mailchimp Merge Tags.
+As you can see in this example we use the personalized link from GetComplied with the Mailchimp Merge Tags.

-?gc_show=true – to show the modal when user enter your website
+?gc_show=true – To show the modal when users enter your website

 &gc_name=*|fname|* – The users’ name from your MailChimp Database